shreyaskn72/tkinter_projects/desktop app for apis/README.md

 # Popup menu structure
 The code is written to demonstrate the interaction of desktop app with apis.

 The main window contains menus.
-Upon clicking menus it will open a particular child window as popup.
+Upon clicking a particular menu it will open a particular child window as popup.

 Each pop up will contain a different apis.